BiditPakrashi/llm-fact-check/README.md

     run fact_check_llm.py
    ```

-   This will launch the chat UI, allowing you to interact with the Falcon LLM model using LangChain.
+   This will launch the chat UI, allowing you to interact with the  LLM model using LangChain.

 **Note:** Ensure that you have provided a valid OpenAI key  in the `.env` file, as mentioned in step 3.
 Please follow https://stackoverflow.com/questions/37083058/programmatically-searching-google-in-python-using-custom-search
 To create Google Search Envoirment and  GOOGLE_CSE_ID